indydevs/flutter/README.md

     config.reset_storage = false
   end
   ```
+- Run your specs the way you normally would (for example: `bundle exec rspec`).
+The first run will run all
+  tests.
+After the test run has completed the mapping of test cases to exercised code will be persisted in the `./.flutter`
+  folder.
+- Now make changes and run rspec again.
+Only the relevant examples will be executed.

 #### With guard
 Using the same configuration as above (and assuming that the application
 sources are in the `./app` & `./lib` folders while the specs are in the `./spec` folder)